plusflora/15-Puzzle/ReadMe.md

 ## User Stories
 - choose when to start
 - click on the square to move it
-- have a timer
 - count number of moves
 - play again button

-- save and compare against best time
+- save and compare against lowest number of moves
-- dark mode / light mode
+- Bonus: dark mode / light mode
+- Bonus: have a timer + save fastest time
 - Bonus: click to move 2 squares
 - Bonus: Visual Movement instead of instant swaps
 - Bonus: use a (random?) image + fill in blank spot when puzzle is completed